Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Circle

 A [`Circle`](@ref) is constructed from a center point and radius.
 We also need to specify the number of outer vertices used for the circle.
 This number will determine how "smooth" the outline is.
-For example, a circle with 3 outer vertices is a equilateral triangle, a circle with 4 outer vertices is a square, a circle with 5 is a pentagon, etc.
+For example, a circle with 3 outer vertices is an equilateral triangle; a circle with 4 outer vertices is a square; a circle with 5 is a pentagon, etc.

 As the number of outer vertices increases, the shape approaches a mathematical circle, but will also require more processing power.